 I have had the privilege over the last few years to get behind the scenes of a number of ministry organizations.
-The advantage to this is I was able to see all the hard work that goes in to keeping a ministry going and the amount of sacrifice that happens as folks give of themselves for local causes.
-The disadvantage is I also got to see how inefficient some organizations really are, and how money and resources get wasted on what I will call a continual cycle of cause-driven fundraising.
+The advantage to this is I was able to see all the hard work that goes into keeping a ministry going and the amount of sacrifice that happens as folks give of themselves to local causes.
+The disadvantage is I’ve also got to see how inefficient some organizations really are, and how money and resources get wasted on what I would call a continual cycle of cause-driven fundraising.

 As a pastor, and a guy who has been around professional ministry for ten years, I’ve also learned that people have a tendency to give to “causes,” while not adequately vetting the organizations themselves.
 A polished speaker with the right cause or a particularly moving video can get people to give heartily, while at the same time doing very little for the cause itself.
 I’ve also seen how much time, money, and energy goes into “fundraising” for “the cause.”
 Sadly, one of the things I’ve noticed is that some ministries fall into the trap of using their cause as a platform to raise funds-funds that ultimately pay the salaries of the people who in turn raise more funds.

 It’s a vicious cycle that allows ministries to appear to be doing massive things for God, when in reality they could do so much more, with so much less, if they were really focused on the cause.
 I have seen, on paper, literally millions of dollars going to waste in support of causes that aren’t really being affected positively at all.
 I don’t think this is intentional, nor do I think these ministries intend to do what they’re doing.
 What I’ve noticed is that boards, presidents, and ministry staff have usually inherited a mess on the front end and have simply done their best, for the sake of the cause, to manage what has already been mismanaged before them.